Opeoluwa-Muritala/simple_shell/Readme.md

 # Simple Shell

 ### Introduction
-This repository is a [Holberton School](https://www.holbertonschool.com/) Project.
-The school project consisted in writing a shell like sh (Bourne Shell) by Stephen Bourne  , in **C**, using a limited number of standard library functions, So Instead we used ower own function that we rewrited over the past three month [Here](https://github.com/Theemiss/holbertonschool-low_level_programming/)
+This repository is a [ALX](https://www.alxafrica.com/) Project.
+The school project consisted in writing a shell like sh (Bourne Shell) by Stephen Bourne  , in **C**, using a limited number of standard library functions, So Instead we used ower own function that we rewrited over the past three month [Here](https://github.com/Opeoluwa-Muritala/alx-low_level_programming/)

 The goal in this project was to make us understand how a shell works.
 To single out some items: what is the *environment*, the difference between *functions* and *system calls*, how to create *processes* using `execve`...